alanjameschapman/fruity-fun/TESTING.md

 ## Debugging

-Bugs were tracked using GitHub's Issues functionality - click [here](https://github.com/alanjameschapman/fruity-fun/issues?q=is%3Aissue+is%3Aclosed)
+Bugs were managed using GitHub's Issues functionality - click [here](https://github.com/alanjameschapman/fruity-fun/issues?q=is%3Aissue+is%3Aclosed) to see all issues.
+All bugs have been closed, and several issues labelled 'enhancements' have been raised for potential future work.

 Code blocks isolated and refactored using [python tutor](<https://pythontutor.com/>)